monarch-initiative/ontogpt/README.md

 1. You provide an arbitrary data model, describing the structure you want to extract text into
     - this can be nested (but see limitations below)
-2. provide your preferred annotations for grounding NamedEntity fields
+2. Provide your preferred annotations for grounding NamedEntity fields
-3. ontogpt will:
+3. OntoGPT will:
     - generate a prompt
-    - feed the prompt to a language model (currently OpenAI)
+    - feed the prompt to a language model (currently OpenAI GPT models)
     - parse the results into a dictionary structure
     - ground the results using a preferred annotator

 ## Pre-requisites

-- python 3.9+
+- Python 3.9+
-- an OpenAI account
+- An OpenAI account
-- a BioPortal account (optional, for grounding)
+- A [BioPortal](https://bioportal.bioontology.org/) account (optional, for grounding)

-You will need to set both API keys using OAK (which is a dependency of this project)
+You will need to set both API keys using the [Ontology Access Kit](https://github.com/INCATools/ontology-access-kit) (OAK, a dependency of this project)

 ```
 poetry run runoak set-apikey -e openai <your openai api key>